mtopircean/mixing-potions-frontend/README.md

 - react-icons: implement react specific icon libraries
 - react-toastify: Implement toast
 - Prettier: format code
+- Cloudinary: Used in link with backend to store images uploaded by users and used by the website

 ## IDE
 1. GitHub: to store the source code.